Car brakes are mission-critical components, and you’re doing the right thing, inspecting regularly and asking questions.

 - Pedal going to the floor and won’t bleed – Check master cylinder

 Why do my brakes rattle?
 Brakes commonly rattle because the brake pad retaining clips are worn out or missing.
-This allows the pads to vibrate and is often heard as a rattling sound inside the car.
+This allows the pads to vibrate and is often heard as rattling inside the car.
 Cleaning the brakes and replacing the clips usually fixes the problem.